 Section 12.
-Union representatives may be granted a reasonable amount of leave or leave without pay to prepare for a grievance or statutory appeal and hearing.
-An aggrieved Employee will be permitted a reasonable amount of official time while preparing for a grievance or appeals and hearings.
+Union representatives and aggrieved Employees will be permitted a reasonable amount of official time while preparing for grievance or appeals and hearings incident thereto.

 Arbitration

 Section 1.
 The use of arbitration as set forth herein will apply to grievance over interpretation or application of the Agreement.
 Arbitration shall be invoked only by the Union or Management.
 Striking first will be determined by a toss of the coin.
 Winner will strike first from the list of arbitrators.